nasa-itc/sample/README.md

   - Unused for all but set configuration command
 * uint16, 0xBEEF

-## Telemetry
+## Response
-Telemetry formats are as follows:
+Response formats are as follows:
 * Housekeeping
   - uint16, 0xDEAD
   - uint32, Command Counter